TornadoAzul/sep-1/README.md

 # Sep-1 Model Package

 **Sep-1 Model** is a cutting-edge artificial intelligence model designed to provide assistance across multiple health domains.
-This Dart-based package is a product of Septerional's expertise in AI and was developed at the Intelligence Complex in Barceloneta, Puerto Rico.
+This Dart-based package is a product of Septerional's expertise in AI and was developed at the Barceloneta Intelligence Complex.

 ## Overview
 Sep-1 Model offers two versions of the **Sep-1** model tailored to meet different needs: